martinmmi/redtally_docs/README.md

 The first, when everything is just turned on, the basestation sends an **discover-message** via broadcast to every recipient.
 The recipients responds the base station with an **offer-message** one after the other via unicast.
 Its nessary to connect minimum one recipient.
 Otherwiese the state will be not finished.
 Once a tally is connected, you still have 2 minutes to connect another one.
 This time increases again and again until eventually all four are connected.
 That time can be changed in the settings of base station.
 Is everythink connected, the basestation change after the discover-time automaticly to the **request-mode**.
 From here are only unicast sended by the basestation and the recipients.
 An Requests will be sended by the basestation, when the input-information are coming in.
 That message is responed by the recipient by an **acknowledge-message**.
 Durring the process, its importan to control the recipients that are already online over the time.
 For this the basestation will send an **control-message** to every recipients in an interval after 5-10 minutes.
 Thats also responed with an **acknowledge-message** by the recipient.
 If the recipient is not responding after two trys, maybe in case of the accumulator is empty or the recipient is out of range, the basestation will turn the respective tally as offline.
 The recipient will show it also with the yellow constant led state.

 ### Input-Modes
-The are two modes availble.
+Under ```Configuration``` there are are two modes availble.
 One with an *gpio close contact* (named GPIO in the system), which is provided as an voltage-devider.
 0V will be turn the tally of and 3,3V will it turn on.
 The Input pins on the XLR-ports are pin 2 (+) and 3 (-).
 The other more advanced mode is the *tsl ip mode* (named TSL in the system).
 You transmit the tallydata via and TCP/UDP-package from your image mixer to the redtally basestation.
 ![image](https://github.com/martinmmi/redtally_docs/assets/118231543/41909d93-b045-4c93-a177-2fe2b04aeaa6)

 > [!NOTE]